Poirot's Early Cases: "The Submarine Plans"

-Poirot is urgently summoned late at night by special messenger to 'Sharples', the home of Lord Alloway, head of the Ministry of Defence and a potential future Prime Minister.
-Arriving with Hastings, he is introduced by their host to Admiral Sir Harry Weardale, the First Sea Lord who is a guest at Sharples together with his wife and son, Leonard.
+Poirot is summoned to the home of Lord Alloway, head of the Ministry of Defence and a potential future Prime Minister.
+Arriving with Hastings, he is introduced by their host to his guest Admiral Sir Harry Weardale, the First Sea Lord, together with his wife and son, Leonard.
 The secret plans for the new 'Z'-type of submarine were stolen some three hours earlier.